Cannacoin-Project/Bittrex-API-Client/README.md

 - define('PRIVATE_KEY', '**YOUR_PRIVATE_KEY_GOES_HERE**');

-### Example.php:
+### Example:
-There is an example.php template provided in this repo to help you get started utilizing the API.
+There is an example.php included in this repo which provides a template for how to utilize this client.

 **Example.php:**